 Could 2 ingredient cookies really taste well?
 Could they even be a perfect snack in between to satisfy sugar cravings?

-These were my first thoughts when I stumbled over this healthy oat cookies recipe on the Internet.
-In the beginning I was skeptical.
-But as a lover of minimalist recipes I felt the urgent need to try it out…
+These were my first thoughts when I stumbled over a banana oatmeal recipe on Pinterest.
+In the beginning, I was skeptical.
+But as a lover of minimal recipes, I felt the urgent need to try it out…

 The perfect snack for sugar-addicts

-If you a former sugar addict like me then you know that a sudden sugar craving can happen any time.
-One strategy from me to combat these sugar cravings is to just don't have any sugar-loaded indulgences at home.
+If you a former sugar addict like me then you know that a sudden sugar craving can happen at any time.
+One strategy to combat these sugar cravings is to just don't have any sugar-loaded indulgences at home.
 Ok, my husband knows how to break this rule, but this is another story…

 - 1 large, ripe banana (or 2 small bananas)

 - Mash peeled Banana(s) with a fork or a potato masher.

 - Combine mashed banana with oats in a large bowl until smooth.
 (You could also put both ingredients in a food processor.)